 I love the idea of organising a festival themed garden party and have already started planning a festival style party for my 30th birthday next summer.
 It’s the perfect theme for a mid-summer outdoor party, and there’s so much room for creativity.
 If budget isn’t an issue then of course you could really go to town – think cotton candy machines, a hot dog stand, live music bands, a fortuneteller, oversized teepees, a bonfire and fireworks… Heck, maybe even a hot tub or pop-up swimming pool!
-But for the rest of us, there are plenty of ways to create a festival atmosphere in our own back garden – for a fraction of the cost.
-Here are a few ideas that will make maximum impact for minimum input…
+But for the rest of us, there are plenty of ways to create a festival atmosphere in our own back garden, for a fraction of the cost.
+Here are a few ideas for maximum impact…

 Create little ‘chill out’ nooks

-Create tempting nooks, alcoves and dens for your guests to recline and relax.
+Guests will love tempting nooks, alcoves and dens to recline and relax.
 Order some hay bells and stack them together, then place a throw over the top to create a rustic and whimsical atmosphere.

 Light it up

 Lighting is one of the most important and effective ways of decorating an outdoor space.
 Combine outdoor fairy lights with some outdoor festoon lights, as well as hanging lanterns and candles in old jam jars and hurricane lanterns.
-It’s worth investing in some outdoor fairy lights or festoon lights as they will add a touch of magic to your outdoor space all year round.
+These will add a touch of magic to your outdoor space all year round.
 You could also hang some jars and lanterns (with battery operated or LED candles) from branches at different heights.

 If you have time, a fun DIY project could be wrapping outdoor fairy lights around a hula-hoop to create a twinkling outdoor chandelier.
 For a more whimsical touch, you could also hang some coloured ribbons!